openziti/fablab/docs/ziti-characterization.md

 ## Scenario

-The following scenarios will be executed from each of the remote regions, accessing the necessary services (`iperf3`) in the _local region_:
+The following scenarios will be executed from each of the _remote regions_, accessing the necessary services (`iperf3`) in the _local region_:

 * TCP maximum bandwidth testing, using `iperf3` to determine the maximum sustained throughput available to the client